Additional COVID-19 Guidance For Performing Arts

 - Post signage to communicate entry procedures such as hand sanitizing, sneeze and cough etiquette, wearing of cloth masks, and/or screening for symptoms.

-- The person responsible for the performing arts facility must:
+- For regions in the “Yellow-Protect” level or higher, the person responsible for the performing arts facility must:

-- Record the name and contact information of every performer and other person who performs work for the performing arts facility who enters an indoor area.
+- Record the name and contact information of every member of the public who enters the facility.
 Use this Contact Tracing Form as an example for record keeping.

 - Maintain the records for a period of at least one month (30 days).